Warping Wormholes with Dust: a Metric Construction of the Python's Lunch: Holographic information

 \subsection{Outer entropy}

 It will be illuminating to connect this class of geometries to the outer entropy construction of Refs.~\cite{Nomura_2018,Bousso_2019}.
 Given a compact, closed surface $X$ in some geometry, the outer entropy $S^{(\rm outer)}$ is defined as the area (divided by $4G\hbar$) of the largest black hole that can be constructed in the spacetime, subject to holding geometry fixed in the wedge outside of $X$ (defined with respect to null geodesics) and requiring that $T_{\mu\nu}$ satisfies the null energy condition, excluding the cosmological constant.
-In Ref.~\cite{Bousso_2019}, the authors developed an algorithm for computing the outer entropy in general spacetimes.
+As such, outer entropy is a coarse-grained holographic entropy that quantifies uncertainty when only a portion of a holographic spacetime is known.
+Furthermore, it has been shown in special cases \cite{EngelhardtWall} that outer entropy coincides with the area of holographic screens \cite{Bousso2015a,Bousso2015b}.
+These codimension-one hypersurfaces obey a monotonicity theorem that is analogous to Hawking's area theorem---that the area of all event horizons can only increase when the null energy condition is satisfied \cite{Hawking1972}.
+However, they differ from event horizons in that they are quasi-locally defined and occur in generic spacetimes, even those that do not contain black holes.
+An algorithm for computing the outer entropy in spherically-symmetric~\cite{Nomura_2018}---and subsequently for general~\cite{Bousso_2019}---spacetimes has been developed, which we apply here.

 For the class of spacetimes we find in \Sec{sec:metric}, it is natural to investigate $S^{(\rm outer)}$ for $X$ a surface at constant $z=z_*$.
 While this choice of $X$ is noncompact, we can adopt a natural generalization of the outer entropy to an outer entropy density ${\cal S}^{(\rm outer)}$ per unit area, in analogy with entropy density per unit area for a planar black hole.